Let’s get direct: Discussing the concerns of third-party insurance billing

 I don’t have a bookkeeper to manage which payments I have received and which are still outstanding, how am I supposed to keep track?

 When using a practice management system that has support for third-party insurance billing, most systems will track insurance payments that are outstanding, making it easy for you to identify and reconcile insurance payments as they come in.

 I don’t have time to go through a long, involved application process right now.

 Signing up for most insurance billing services can be done quickly and easily online.
 If you are a qualified practitioner, no one is judging the size of your practice and there are no other prerequisites to apply.
 It may take a few days to process your application, though.

 As mentioned, some insurance providers offer their own online claim service.
 This means that you can setup a practitioner account with that provider and submit claims directly via the insurer’s website.
 This is easy to do but requires you to navigate through different insurers’ websites for each submission.

 For this reason, many practitioners get their feet wet by using an insurance aggregator service, like TELUS Health eClaims, for example, that allow you to submit claims to many popular insurance companies from a single service.
 It’s a good place to start and you can always expand from there if you feel the need.
 Simply complete the quick sign up form and wait for them to send you your account details.

 Once you have an account setup, you can begin submitting insurance claims for your patients.
-In addition, if you are using a practice management system that has integrated support for third-party insurance billing, you will not need to change anything in your regular billing workflow when submitting an insurance claim – It is that easy!
+In addition, if you are using a practice management system that has integrated support for third-party insurance billing, you will not need to change anything in your regular billing workflow when submitting an insurance claim – it’s that easy!